Informatievlaanderen/OSLO-EA-to-RDF/OSLO-configuration.md

-# Configurations
+# OSLO Configuration

-This page describes the tag names that were agreed upon for the OSLO project.
+The (first version?) of the OSLO² ontologies were published [online](http://data.vlaanderen.be/ns/) on 2017-03-31.
+The ontologies were created using `v1.0` of this tool and using the configuration listed below.

 ## Core vocabulary terms